da1ssk/Udacity-DRLND-3-Collaboration-and-Competition/README.md

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single score for each episode.
-The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.
+The environment is considered solved when the average (over 100 episodes) of those scores is at least +0.5.

 ## Getting started